 Group Sites: 1 – $30

 Juniper Campground is the sole campground in the North Unit.
 It’ll likely fill up slower than Cottonwood Campground in the South.
-However, I recommend trying to secure your site early in the day.
+However, try to secure your site early in the day.

-All sites can handle tents, and most can handle RV/Trailers.
-If you have a bigger trailer definitely go early.
+All sites can accommodate tents, and most can accommodate RVs or trailers.
+If you have a bigger trailer, definitely go early.
 There are no hookups or dumps available.

 Theodore Roosevelt National Park Lodging